Puff Pastry Apple Turnovers

 Alternatively, prepare the apple filling beforehand – even a day or two in advance- then assemble and bake when you want fresh, flaky pastries.

 No. And yes.
 Really these turnovers are best made and eaten fresh.
-But if you have leftovers, store in the refrigerator in a sealed container.
-Turnovers can be eaten the next day cold or crisp them up in a moderate oven for 5 minutes or so.
+But if you have leftovers, store them in the refrigerator in a sealed container.
+Turnovers can be eaten the next day cold or crisped up in a moderate oven for 5 minutes or so.
 Don’t try to warm these pastries in the microwave, that’s not successful at all!

 Serving Suggestions

-Don’t you just love a hotel breakfast buffet where the pastries are displayed so temptingly?
+Don’t you just love a hotel breakfast buffet where the pastries are presented in such a tempting way?
 Now, you can enjoy freshly baked pastries for breakfast or brunch at home.
 But my favorite way to serve these Puff Pastry Apple Turnovers is with a scoop or two of vanilla ice cream for dessert.
 Yum!

 Puff Pastry Apple Turnovers are perfect with just a dusting of powdered (icing) sugar but sprinkle with coarse granulated sugar before baking if you prefer.
 Either way, you find these crispy pastries will be gobbled up in no time.